stephengold/V-Sport/README.md

 [Alexander Overvoorde's Vulkan tutorial][vt].
 I am deeply grateful for all the work that went into these invaluable tutorials.

+The ConveyorDemo app derives from sourcecode contributed by "qwq".

 This project has made use of the following libraries and software tools:

   + the [Firefox] web browser